 On the Soundcraft you have the ability to configure a number of parameters including EQ, Gain, Gate, Compression.
 You can also save your configuration as a preset so you can replicate those settings on every channel you recall it to.

 The Soundcraft Ui16 has 4 XLR outputs plus two headphone 1/4 ports that can be changed over to 2 additional aux outputs.
 Each channel is controlled individually.
-One negative is a mute group right now can’t be assigned to a main+aux channel which I hope Soundcraft can address in a future update.

 So Much More